Nick Ahmed Player Props: Diamondbacks vs. Dodgers

-On Friday, Nick Ahmed (on the back of going 2-for-4 with an RBI) and the Arizona Diamondbacks face the Los Angeles Dodgers, whose starting pitcher will be Clayton Kershaw.
-First pitch is at 9:40 PM ET.
+The Arizona Diamondbacks and Nick Ahmed, who went 1-for-4 with an RBI last time out, take on Noah Syndergaard and the Los Angeles Dodgers at Chase Field, Saturday at 8:10 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4 with an RBI) against the Padres.
+In his most recent game, he went 1-for-4 with an RBI against the Dodgers.

 Nick Ahmed Game Info & Props vs. the Dodgers